francope41/CS-5103-Course-Project-Software-Engineering-Practice/README.md

     pip3 install pandas

-This project requires the user to input a file path when running the code.
+This project requires the user to input a txt file path when running the code.

 **Example:**